bokang-molaoa-18/Hotel-Management-System/REFLECTION.md

 Both diagram types complement each other, and using them together provides a complete picture of system behavior—both from an internal object state and a user-facing workflow perspective.

+---

+# REFLECTION: Assignment 9 – Domain Modeling and Class Diagram

+## Challenges in Designing Domain Model and Class Diagram

+Creating a domain model and class diagram for the Hotel Management System posed several design challenges, especially in balancing abstraction and specificity.
+For instance, defining the granularity of entities such as `Booking`, `Payment`, and `Invoice` required careful thought to avoid both redundancy and oversimplification.

+Choosing attributes and methods was another challenge.
+Deciding which operations belonged to which class involved referencing the system’s functional requirements and use cases from earlier assignments.
+For example, the `Guest` entity was clearly responsible for initiating bookings, but should the `Room` class also handle booking logic or simply manage availability?
+These decisions impacted the system's cohesion and coupling, and we opted for clear separation of concerns.

+Relationship modeling was also complex.
+We had to decide between association, aggregation, and composition.
+In the case of `Booking` and `Payment`, we modeled it as a strong association because a payment must exist for every confirmed booking.
+Similarly, we used one-to-many relationships for Guests and Bookings to reflect real-world scenarios accurately.

+## Alignment with Previous Assignments

+The domain model and class diagram are closely aligned with previous work:
+- From **Assignment 4 (Functional Requirements)**, we derived system features like booking, check-in, payment, and feedback.
+- In **Assignment 5 (Use Cases)**, we identified actors such as `Guest` and `Staff`, which were converted into domain entities.
+- From **Assignment 8 (State and Activity Diagrams)**, we borrowed behaviors and methods for our classes.
+For instance, the `Booking` class has `confirm()` and `cancel()` methods derived from its state transitions and workflow.

+These prior assignments served as blueprints for defining domain responsibilities and object behaviors.

+## Trade-offs and Design Decisions

+One trade-off involved minimizing the use of inheritance.
+We considered subclassing `Room` into `StandardRoom`, `Suite`, etc., but to keep the model lean and avoid unnecessary complexity, we instead used attributes like `roomType`.
+However, in a larger system, inheritance could offer better extensibility.

+Another trade-off was combining `Invoice` and `Payment` as separate classes rather than integrating them, which helped us represent the business logic more clearly — payment is the action; the invoice is the output.

+## Lessons Learned

+This assignment deepened our understanding of object-oriented design principles.
+We learned:
+- The importance of well-defined responsibilities within a class.
+- How tightly coupled classes can limit flexibility and testability.
+- How models must balance real-world resemblance with system efficiency.
+- That diagrams serve as communication tools across development, not just design.

+Ultimately, this assignment highlighted the significance of domain-driven design and consistent validation against real-world business rules.

+---